 The Island in Pigeon Forge

-Much of the action in Pigeon Forge takes place at The Island in Pigeon Forge.
+Much of the action in Pigeon Forge takes place on The Island in Pigeon Forge.
 This entertainment hub has something for the whole family: shopping, dining, and a slew of activities such as rides and a mirror maze!

 One free fan-favorite activity here is watching the Island Show Fountain.
 Ooh and ah, as water literally dances to the music!